 Riffs in a guitar tab will look like the tab shown above.
 Start from the left and work your way to the right, playing each note.
 With a little practice, the result should sound like this.

 If you’re just getting started with guitar, don’t get frustrated if it takes you more than a couple tries to sound as good as the Beatles.
-Feel free to go slow and make mistakes.
+Feel free to go slow and understand that mistakes are OK.

 Again, guitar tabs only show you the order of the notes; they do not show rhythm.
 To get a feel for the rhythm of a song, you should always listen to the music while you look over the tab.